wernerpyke/pyxel/README.md

 # 🕹️ Top-Down Pixel Art Game

-A simple top-down 2D pixel art game built in Python — created as a hands-on way to learn game development and Python programming.
+A very basic Python game engine on top of [Pyxel](https://github.com/kitao/pyxel) with two example games.

 ---

-## 🎯 Project Goals

-- Learn Python through practical, fun development
-- Build a small playable game from scratch
-- Explore game loops, sprite handling, input, and collision detection
-- Work with pixel art graphics in a top-down 2D style

 ## 🎯 Project Structure
 - `pyke_pyxel`: a semi-reusable, highly primitive game engine on top of Pyxel
-- `rpg`: skeleton for a room-based RPG
-- `pixi-common`: the beginnings of a type of tower defence game
+- `td`: the beginnings of a type of tower defence game
+- `rpg`: prototype for a room-based RPG

 ---

 ## 🧩 TODO

+- In Game.remove_sprite:
+ - Consider moving to an approach in which a Sprite is flagged for deletion and then deleted in update()
+- In pyke_pyxel.draw.tile_map:
+ - cache image to avoid nested looping
+- In pyke_pyxel.draw.compound_sprite:
+ - Support horizontal flipping
+- In pyke_pyxel.sprite.CompoundSprite:
-- Cache TileMap image in draw.tile_map to avoid nested looping
+ - cache image to avoid nested looping
+ - support animations

 ---